bootdotdev/blog/content/golang/replace-strings-golang.md

 {{< cta2 >}}

-## Example #4 - Replacing in multiple strings (high performance)
+## Example #4 - High performance string replacement

-If you need to perform the same replacements on many different documents, it can make sense to initialize a [Replacer](https://golang.org/pkg/strings/#Replacer), which is much faster when used repeatedly.
+If you need to perform the same replacements on many different documents, it can make sense to initialize a [Replacer](https://golang.org/pkg/strings/#Replacer), which is much faster that the `strings.Replace` function when used repeatedly.
 It's faster is because it builds a [trie structure](https://en.wikipedia.org/wiki/Trie) under the hood that it keeps in memory, and that structure can be used repeatedly.

 ```go
 package main